 Watching the local broadcast of your favorite team is a more complicated endeavor.
 Some teams have exclusive agreements with specific streaming services, while others go the more traditional route of appearing on a regional sports network.

 You can search for the availability of specific channels on our live TV streaming channel guide.

 How To Watch Tennis Without Cable: Stream ATP and WTA

 One of the best ways to watch men’s professional tennis (ATP Tour) and women’s professional tennis (WTA Tour) is on the Tennis Channel.

 Unfortunately, this channel is not carried on any of the basic packages for live TV streaming services.
 But you can get it if you’re willing to pay a little extra.
-You can access it through premium packages on AT&T TV, fuboTV and Sling TV.
+You can access it through premium packages on DIRECTV STREAM, fuboTV and Sling TV.

 Tennis fans also can see action from big tournaments on channels such as ESPN, ABC and NBC.

 Here’s how to watch the four tennis majors without cable each year: